Randomized PCA Forest for Unsupervised Outlier Detection: Experiments and Evaluation

 \subsection{Comparative Analysis}

-We present the experimental results across the 22 datasets, comparing our proposed method using different hyperparameters with other methods including KNN \cite{ramaswamy2000efficient}, KNNW \cite{10.1007/3-540-45681-3_2}, LOF \cite{breunig2000lof}, SLOF \cite{schubert2014local}, ODIN \cite{1334558}, DAO \cite{anderberg2024dimensionality}, and IForest \cite{liu2008isolation}.
-Note that most methods share the notion of neighborhood size as a parameter $k$, only IForest does not have such a parameter.
-The experimental results are presented in Table~\ref{tbl:allresults}.
-The best result for each dataset is denoted by bold-face font and the second-best is denoted by the underline.
+We present the experimental results across the 22 datasets, comparing our proposed method using different hyperparameters with other methods including KNN \citep{ramaswamy2000efficient}, KNNW \citep{10.1007/3-540-45681-3_2}, LOF \citep{breunig2000lof}, SLOF \citep{schubert2014local}, ODIN \citep{1334558}, DAO \citep{anderberg2024dimensionality}, and iForest \citep{liu2008isolation}.
+Note that most methods share the notion of neighborhood size as a parameter $k$, only iForest does not have such a parameter.
+The experimental results for $k = 10$ and $k = 20$ are presented in Fig.~\ref{fg:fullboxk10} and \ref{fg:fullboxk20}.
+For the proposed method and iForest, a box plot is shown over 10 different runs to account for their random nature.
 The experimental results show a diverse figure for the performance of different models on different datasets.
-The proposed method shows the best or second-best results in many cases.
+The proposed method shows the best or second-best results in many cases both for $k = 10$ and $k = 20$.
 In others, it shows competitive figures.
-For each parameter set, we ran our model 5 different times and report the average AUC.
+The box plots also indicate that despite the randomness in the underlying process of the proposed method, it shows to be fairly stable in conducting the unsupervised outlier detection task.
+It is noteworthy that hyperparameter tuning is not done on the proposed method and only two different values for $p$ are used.
+The results for other methods are available from the benchmark study by \citet{campos2016evaluation}.
+We conducted the experiments for DAO \citep{anderberg2024dimensionality} based on their implementation.